-Service £ Threats Safeguards Audit related Local Pensions Partnership Not yet confirmed Self Review This is not considered a significant threat as the audit of Lancashire County Pension Fund and Lancashire County Council is undertaken by a completely separate team from the Public sector Services arm of the Firm, as Authorised Contractual Scheme and investment funds structures audit opposed to the commercial audit team that delivers the LPP audits.
+Service £ Threats Safeguards Audit related Local Pensions Partnership Not yet confirmed Self Review This is not considered a significant threat as the audit of Lancashire County Pension Fund and Lancashire County Council is undertaken by a completely separate team from the Public sector Services arm of the Firm, as Authorised Contractual Scheme and investment funds structures audit Scheme and investment place for both audits, and where we seek to place for both audits, and where we seek to place for both audits are an auditer's expect for the purposes opposed to the commercial audit team that delivers the LPP audits.
 These are different Engagement Leads in place for both audits, and where we seek to place reliance on the work performed on the LPP audit, this is treated as an auditor's expert for the purposes of our work.